sancsoft/help.beegit.com/getting started/_posts/2014-11-01-what-is-a-project.md

 ---

 ## What is a project?
 A project is a place to organize all your content, communications and insight around an objective, goal or deadline.
-A project could be an issue of a publication, copy for a client, content for a website or a shared document.
+A project is anything you collaborate on, like a shared document, copy for a client, website content or an email campaign.